 Feel free to print the recipe below, share it on Facebook or pin it to your Pinterest board for later!

-- 4 cups Cauliflower chopped into bite size pieces
+- 4 cups cauliflower florets, chopped into bite-sized pieces

 - Place top oven rack in the center position and preheat oven to 400°F

 - Place the cauliflower in a steamer basket on top of a pot with boiling water and steam until fork-tender, around 6-7 minutes.

 - Remove from heat and transfer cauliflower into a cold water bath to prevent further cooking.
 Drain well and pat dry.

 - Transfer steamed cauliflower to a large bowl and add cream cheese, heavy cream, butter, garlic powder, and dried dill.
 Season with salt and black pepper, to taste, and toss to combine.